City of Plymouth, MN

 How to Read the Water Quality Data Tables

-The tables below show the contaminants found last year or the most recent time that contaminant was sampled.
-They also show the levels of those contaminants and the EPA's limits.
+The tables below show the contaminants found last year or the most recent time that the contaminant was sampled.
+They also show the levels of those contaminants and the EPA’s limits.
 Substances that were tested for but not found are not included in the tables.

 Some contaminants are sampled for less than once a year because their levels in water are not expected to change from year to year.
 If these contaminants were found the last time they were sampled, they are included in the tables below with the detection date.